thacherT1D/webdevstuff/Datastores/Knex_Database_Migrations_in_Node_.desc.md

 ```sh
 knex migrate:make create_books
 ```

-__You probably got an error about not having a database?
-Your migration file was still created, but go ahead and use knex to create your `library` database__
+You probably got an error about not having a database?
+Your migration file was still created, but we will need to create a local database:

 ```sh
 $ createdb library